juhasev/sample-ninja-help/project-disqualify-participants.md

 If you get many invalid panelist IDs, you are likely reconciling the wrong project!
 It is also possible that those panelists need to have a **started** status in the project.

 ### What does the reconciling to completed mean?
+- You are changing the panelists' project participation status to **COMPLETED**
 - Reward points are issued and immediately released from the pending state (on hold) to panelists to use.
 - Revenue record is created
 - Panelist's participation status is set to COMPLETED